stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

 Flame-like radiance descends on a creature that you can see within range.
 Make a spell attack roll vs the target's Dexterity defence.
-On a hit, the target takes 1d8 radiant damage.
+On a hit, the target takes 1d8 + your spellcasting ability modifier radiant damage.
 The target gains no benefit from cover for this attack.

-The spell’s damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

 ## Shock
 *Evocation Cantrip*<br>